samu901/Gioco-della-sfortuna/README.md

 # "Stuff happens"

+## Description
+The game consists on playing matches where the user receives three cards representing unlucky situations and that are ordered by a misfortune index.
+Then the user receive per each turn a card with an unknown misfortune index and he has to guess what is it's index putting the card in the correct order.
+The match ends if the user misses three card (the user lose) or if the user correctly guess three cards (the user wins).

 ## React Client Application Routes

 - Route `/`: homepage, from here is it possible to access to the other application's pages.